-The release, doubtless carefully edited to ensure maximum impact, is pushing ever closer to the limits and if Fury steps beyond the boundary of respect when discussing prospective opponents it will not take long for at least a portion of the gallery to turn against him.
-Of course, of those predecessors Eubank knew only too well the value of playing the pantomime villain to Nigel Benn’s moody people’s champion and perhaps that is the course Mick Hennessy is trying to plot; implore half the fans to buy tickets to see him win, the other half to see the ‘big-mouth’ get beaten.
+The release below, doubtless carefully edited to ensure maximum impact, is pushing ever closer to the limits and if Fury steps beyond the boundary of respect when discussing prospective opponents it will not take long for at least a portion of the gallery to turn against him.
+Of course, among those predecessors Eubank knew only too well the value of playing the pantomime villain to Nigel Benn’s people’s champion and perhaps that is the course Mick Hennessy is trying to navigate; implore half the fans to buy tickets to see him win, the other half to see the ‘big-mouth’ get beaten.

-Irrespective of how successful he is at plotting the hazardous PR course he is a welcome addition to the professional ranks, it will be interesting to see the rivalry between him and David Price unravel – lets hope Tyson, as he’s quoted in this piece, isn’t proven correct and at some point that bout comes to fruition.
+Irrespective of how successful he is at plotting that hazardous PR route Fury is a welcome addition to the professional ranks, it will be interesting to see the rivalry with David Price unravel – lets hope Tyson, as he’s quoted in this piece, isn’t proven correct and at some point that bout comes to fruition.

 Tyson Fury believes that heavyweight newcomer David Price should heed his own advice and issue a restraining order against him if he is to have any chance of making it in the pro ranks.